Masinyusane | Gqeberha

 About the project

 The non-governmental organisation Masinyusane has set itself the task of promoting education and, above all, the reading skills of children at an early age.
 The name Masinyusane is Xhosa, one of the eleven national languages in South Africa and means translated “Let’s raise each other up”.
-The NGO is represented at four township primary schools in Port Elizabeth.
+The NGO is represented at four township primary schools in Gqeberha.
 At the schools, the children can read and borrow books in the libraries, play puzzles and games and learn how to use computers at an early age in so-called “computer labs”.
 Staff and volunteers support them and offer various programmes.

 What you bring along